Hotels close.

 West end of Positano · 10 min walk from the center

 The Spiaggia Grande is the famous one.
 Fornillo, ten minutes west around the cliff path, is the better swim — quieter, smaller pebbles, and the sun hits it earlier.
-Walk back via the Path of Lemons for the views.
+Walk back along the same cliff path for the framed views of Positano.

 Marina del Cantone · 30 min by car or boat from Positano